Baptiste-micl/Projet-Jeux-Olympiques/README.txt

 To use the application, please follow these instructions:
 - Horizontal scrolling: Use the `MAJ + Wheel` combination to scroll horizontally when displaying discipline descriptions.
 - Updating the database : After adding a result or athlete, or deleting an athlete, please close the program.
 Then restart it to update the database.
+- This program can only be used on Windows.

   ### Contact ###
 Enjoy!
 If you have any problems, please don't hesitate to contact us by sending an e-mail to :